BrijeshVadgama/BrijeshVadgama/README.md

 ---

 ### 🤝 Connect with Me
 I'm always open to discussing new projects, creative ideas, or opportunities to be part of your vision.
-Reach out via email or connect with me on LinkedIn, Instagram, or HackerRank.
+Reach out via email or connect with me on LinkedIn, Instagram.